TrustPoint-Project/trustpoint/docs/source/test_plan/environmental_needs.rst

-The following elements are required to support the testing effort at all levels within the TrustPoint project:
+The following elements are required to support the testing effort at all levels within the Trustpoint project:

 #.
 Access to Development and Staging Environments:
     - A dedicated development environment for initial testing, debugging, and iterative fixes.